timothyb0912/blog/_posts/2022-07-31-Digestion-before-expression.md

 we start by making a mind map, either on paper or digitally.
 Next, we create anki questions based on this mind map.
-These questions take the form of node occlusion cards, where the question covers (i.e. occludes) one node and the answer is whatever was originally contained in that node.
+These questions take the form of node occlusion cards, where each question covers (i.e. occludes) one node.
+The answers are whatever was originally contained in that node.
 After making one node occlusion card per node in the mind map, we then turn to create subgraphs.
 These subgraphs are used to create more node occlusion cards---